 What classes do you teach?

-I currently teach 5 classes and I am open to teach other classes tailored to your group’s needs.
+I currently teach 8 classes and I am open to teach other classes tailored to your group’s needs.
+I use technology in class so that when I demo, it is projected and students at the back of the class can clearly see what I am doing.
+All of my classes are encouraging, light-hearted and supportive.
 These are my most requested classes:

-- Intro to Fearless Free Motion — Appropriate for the absolute beginner or the quilter with some experience who wants to improve their free motion quilting.
+- Yes You CAN Free Motion Quilt! — Appropriate for the absolute beginner or the quilter with some experience who wants to improve their free motion quilting.

-- Cutwork Table Topper — Using simple motifs , students with just a little free motion quilting experience can create a fun, adorable table topper in either a daisy or Christmas theme.
+- Fearless Free Motion and Cutwork — Using simple motifs , students with just a little free motion quilting experience can create a fun, adorable table topper in either a daisy or Christmas theme.
 This is a fun, relaxing class.

 I think the biggest barrier to successful free motion quilting is the internal critical voice.
 If you can let go of that, you can successfully free motion quilt.
 Really all we’re doing when we free motion quilt is using thread, fabric and machine to quilt-no big deal.